![]() |

 High-speed trains: Yuksek Hizli Tren (YHT)

-A pleasure to ride on and as good as anything in Western Europe, new 250 km/h high-speed trains operate on the Istanbul to Ankara, Ankara-Konya & Eskisehir-Konya routes and from April 2023, the Ankara-Sivas route.
-Known as YHT, Yüksek Hızlı Treni, they currently come in two varieties, the original type designed by Spanish company CAF and the newer type designed by German company Siemens.
-Both types feature comfortable seats in Economy and Business classes.
-YHT high-speed trains started running from Istanbul (initially from a suburban station called Pendik, 25km east of Istanbul) to Ankara on 26 July 2014, extended to Söğütlüçeşme in central Istanbul in March 2019.
+A pleasure to ride on and as good as anything in Western Europe, 250 km/h high-speed trains operate on the Istanbul-Ankara, Istanbul-Konya & Ankara-Konya routes and (since April 2023) Ankara-Sivas.
+Known as Yüksek Hızlı Treni or YHT, they come in two varieties, the original type designed by Spanish company CAF and the newer type designed by German company Siemens.
+Both types feature comfortable seats in Economy and Business class.
+YHT high-speed trains started running from Istanbul (initially from a suburban station called Pendik, 25 km east of Istanbul) to Ankara in July 2014, extended to start in Söğütlüçeşme in central Istanbul in March 2019.

 YHT trains built by CAF